LSEG-API-Samples/Article.OpenDACSandODPS/README.md

 ## Tools

+#### DACS UI
-#### DACS UIDACS UI is a tool that may or may not be directly accessible to a developer.
+DACS UI is a tool that may or may not be directly accessible to a developer.
 This is a graphical user interface for DACS administration, used by DACS administrators/market data groups.
 It can be used to verify the permissions assigned, prior to retrival by OpenDACS or ODPS.
 If it's not directly available, and a confimration of permissions is required, one may request and get the info via DACS administrator who has the access to the DACS UI.

+#### Web Browser
-#### Web BrowserODPS asseps HTTP requests, that can be originated through a web browser, by typing the request into browser's address bar.
+ODPS asseps HTTP requests, that can be originated through a web browser, by typing the request into browser's address bar.
 For example:

 "http://myodps:8088/command=cacheDump"